ikornaselur/pytest-partial-compare/README.md

 # pytest-partial-compare

+> [!WARNING]
+> This is just a proof of concept, do not try to use this

 A pytest plugin that lets you partially compare dictionaries and lists.

 When you have a complex dictionary and lists and you only care about partially